dgreen/dgreen.github.io/_posts/2015-12-10-java-sound-update-2.md

 ---
 related: true
-title: "Java Sound Update 2"
+title: Java Sound Update 2
 date: 2015-12-10 20:22
 comments: true
+categories:
-categories: developer
+  - developer
+  - teach
-tags: "#Java"
+tags:
+  - "#java"
 ---
 This is an update to a prior [article](/blog/2014/10/23/java-sound-update).

 UAB EE Students Andrew Peturis, Chaselyn Langley and other team members produced an interesting GUI Application for children to associate sounds with images.
 In the course of doing this, they wished to expand the control of the audio beyond my original example.
 They discovered a bit of behavior that was not (at least clearly) documented in the JAVA API.